 Bunnlevel is a tiny town located in the state of North Carolina.
 With a population of 516 people and just one neighborhood, Bunnlevel is the 483rd largest community in North Carolina.

-Bunnlevel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bunnlevel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bunnlevel is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bunnlevel who work in sales jobs (11.86%), business and financial occupations (10.44%), and personal care services (9.73%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bunnlevel has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bunnlevel has few renters and college students.
 But the biggest reason it is quieter in Bunnlevel than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bunnlevel may be for you.